timlinux/nix-config/WHITEPAPER.md

 ## Repeatable Development Environments

-Aa key value proposition of this approach is the creation of repeatable development environments.
-If people build their own desktops and use Nix, for example, in a VM machine, you create this highly inefficient setup where you basically build into your machine, you create a VM, you go into the VM, and then you go into your development environment.
-So you've got three abstraction layers.
-There's overhead of hardware, software, and mental cognitive friction.
+A key value proposition of this approach is the creation of repeatable development environments.
 Whereas in my approach, if everything is done with the NixOS being on the base system, all of the projects that you set up, you'll standardize them to have Nix.shell or shell.nix during environments.
 For each project they go into, as they see in other projects, they will context switch automatically, and all the development tools and environment will automatically be provisioned to work on that project.
 It also means that it's easier for staff to come and go from projects, or new staff who are arriving in an organization, who quickly get up to speed to how to work on the different projects, because they don't have to spend a lot of time trying to replicate the development environment first.

 Focusing on efficiency and ease of onboarding by using NixOS to manage development environments directly on the user's primary system.
 Eliminating the need for multiple abstraction layers not only streamlines the development process but also reduces the potential for errors and inconsistencies that can arise from having to manage and synchronize multiple environments.
 This can significantly decrease setup times and the cognitive load on developers, allowing them to focus more on coding and less on configuring their tools.